 Any solar power application starts of course with solar panels.
 Without them, nothing can ever be charged or used.

 We chose to use (2) 150 watt solar panels to power our system.
 The two panels are enough to charge our battery/generator system completely in about 8 hours of decent sunlight.

 We did a lot of research before installing our panels.
 And honestly, the more research we did, the more confused we became.

 There are so many methods and products to install panels.
 You can use brackets, special clamps, or even complete rail systems to install multiple panels.

 One thing is for sure, most of them are incredibly expensive!

 So we decided to install our panels using 2 x 4’s and a little DIY ingenuity.
-Although are roof is metal, this method would work for a shingled roof as well.
+Although our roof is metal, this method would work for a shingled roof as well.

 We first installed an aluminum “L” channel on the back of the two panels to connect them together.
 Each panel had an electrical connector as well that pig-tailed them together.